-The Molecular Pharmacology Shared Resource (MPSR) provides a mechanism for high-quality collection, processing and analysis of clinical specimens for pharmacokinetic and correlative studies from clinical trial patients.
-Additionally, this resource conducts preclinical modeling of novel anticancer agents or therapeutic combinations and implements molecular pharmacological research with clinical impact.
+The Molecular Pharmacology Shared Resource, or MPSR, provides a mechanism for high-quality collection, processing and analysis of clinical specimens from clinical trial patients for pharmacokinetic and pharmacodynamics studies.
+Additionally, the MPSR conducts preclinical modeling studies on novel anticancer agents or therapeutic combinations and implements molecular pharmacological research with clinical impact.

-Users are generally principal investigators (PI) of clinical trials seeking to incorporate translational and/or pharmacokinetic studies into their trial design, or generate exploratory or validational preclinical modeling for new agent development or concept proof-of-principle, as well as preclinical investigators to define drug metabolism, pharmacokinetics, and pharmacodynamics properties of new agents.
-The long-term objectives of this resource are to identify and validate biomarkers and molecular signatures that are predictive of therapeutic outcomes.
+Users are generally principal investigators of clinical trials seeking to incorporate translational and/or pharmacokinetic and pharmacodynamic studies into their trial design or generate exploratory or validational preclinical modeling for new agent development or concept proof-of-principle, as well as preclinical investigators to define drug metabolism, pharmacokinetics, and pharmacodynamics properties of new agents.
+The long-term objectives of this resource are to delineate pharmacological actions of new therapeutics and to identify valid factors that are predictive of therapeutic outcomes.

-A dedicated staff research associate conducts specimen processing and collection for most UC Davis clinical trials, often requiring unique preparation techniques specific to individual clinical trial protocols.
+A dedicated staff research associate conducts clinical specimen collection, processing and management for most UC Davis Comprehensive Cancer Center clinical trials, which often require unique preparation techniques specific to individual clinical trial protocols.
 The shared resource administers and maintains a secure, independent specimen database.
 All processed specimens are logged for tracking purposes and either prepped for shipping to outside institutions or barcoded (de-identified) and stored in aliquots onsite.

 NOTICE TO ALL NIH-FUNDED INVESTIGATORS

 This resource is funded by the UC Davis Comprehensive Cancer Center Support Grant (CCSG) awarded by the National Cancer Institute (NCI P30CA093373).
-Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG grant.
+Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG.
 An electronic copy of the publication should also be sent to the resource directors.